MNAJIM75/superpowers-game/plugins/default/tileMap/public/documentation/tileMap.en.md

 ## Hotkeys

-The tile map editor has some hotkeys to help you build your map quickly.
+The tilemap editor has some hotkeys to help you build your map quickly.

 Use **I** to trigger the highlight mode and **G** to trigger the grid.